wpmark/wpbasis/readme.txt

 == Description ==

 WP Basis is a WordPress plugin that speeds up your WordPress development process by providing functions we add to every site.
-It cleans up the dashboard for your clients users providing a simpler version of the WordPress dashboard.
+Primarily, it cleans up the dashboard for your clients users providing a simpler version of the WordPress dashboard and removing admin menus they never need.
 It also contains a number of functions, hooks and filters to allow you to amend things in the WordPress dashboard quickly and easily.
+It does all this whilst maintaining your ability to see everything as normal with no changes.

 == Installation ==